 Hybrid bluebells Hyacinthoides x massartiana

 - Pollen green or blue (but may also be white or cream)

 - Pale to mid-blue, often also white or pink

-Can you tell native and Spanish bluebells apart?
+Can you tell native and hybrid bluebells apart?

 Why are non-native bluebells a threat?

-Spanish bluebell is a threat to our native species because they readily cross-breed resulting in the fertile hybrid Hyacinthoides hispanica x non-scripta.
+Hybrid and Spanish bluebells are threat to our native species because they readily cross-breed resulting in the fertile hybrid H. x massartiana.